 Bulky icons of the old app did not always make the purpose of certain buttons clear.
-For a better user experience, our team has reworked all the old controls and added text buttons, directly informing users what they are for.
+For a better user experience, our team has reworked all the old controls and added text buttons, which are now directly informing users what they are for.
 Besides that, we added two versions of the app (white and black) and the feature to set custom themes, choosing the desired colors and functionality.

-Lists of users related to a specific project were supplemented with photos, by clicking on which you can access additional information, such as the role on the project and contact details.
+Lists of users related to a specific project were supplemented with photos, by clicking on which you can now access additional information, such as the role on the project and contact details.
 We also added the possibility to set roles to users and configure their access rights.
-All changed settings can be saved as user templates locally in a few clicks.
+All changed settings can now be saved as user templates locally in a few clicks.
 If needed, users can roll back to the default settings received from the server.
-To ensure a gradual and painless transition to the new user interface, our developers have added the ability to switch between its old and familiar version and the new one.
+To ensure a gradual and painless transition to the new user interface, our developers also added the ability to switch between its old and familiar version and the new one.

 Webix Document Manager was used to ensure comfortable work with cloud file storage.
 Its broad customization abilities allowed the development team to use it in two ways.
 First, as a separate widget for working with files.
 Second, as a separate block on the document page for attaching files to it.
-This widget allows searching files, viewing, editing, and adding tags, which helps organize files and folders.
+This widget also allowed searching files, viewing, editing, and adding tags, which now helps to organize files and folders.
 Users can comment on files and share them with their colleagues to improve teamwork.
 Additionally, Document Manager allows to: